Government being 'dragged kicking and screaming' to help with cost of living crisis

-The Government has been accused of having to be 'dragged kicking and screaming' to provide measures to support households facing the cost of living crisis, as both opposition TDs and Fine Gael Senators today called for measures to provide relief to families.
+The Government has been accused of having to be "dragged kicking and screaming" to provide measures to support households facing the cost of living crisis, as both opposition TDs and Fine Gael senators on Tuesday called for measures to provide relief to families.

 Reacting to comments made by Minister for Transport Eamon Ryan that those struggling to pay for fuel should go to their local social welfare office and look for assistance, Social Democrat TD Jennifer Whitmore said it was “totally out of touch” and a “really insulting suggestion to make to people”.